Progress report for SW18-031

 (F) Outreach presentations and podcasts – Members of our project team will also share results at academic conferences.
 In particular, we are targeting the 2018 meeting of the American Society of Agronomy, which is being held in conjunction with the meeting of the US Canola Association.
 The two lead PIs (Crowder and Sowers) will travel to this meeting along with producers Hennings, Jordan, and Emtman.
 By attending the meeting as a project team, we hope to interact broadly with other producers and stakeholders to help assess and develop our project to align with national stakeholder needs.

 However, some other trends in the first two years were apparent, and we are continuing to process samples from 2020 now that we are able to fully get back into a safe laboratory space and have hired additional help.
 First, wild bees appeared to benefit from increased % of natural habitat in the landscape, as expected under our hypotheses.
 Honey bee abundance did not appear to respond in any meaningful fashion to landscape diversity; this is not surprising as growers stock honey bees on their farm and this largely determines abundance.

 We have also completed large greenhouse experiments examining the floral traits of different canola varieties.
 Again, these data are preliminary and will be complemented by further studies in 2021 (studies were planned in 2020 but we were unable to use our greenhouse facilities to full extent due to the effects of the pandemic).
 Early data have shown that canola varieties differ in the time to flowering, the length of the bloom period, the number of flowers per plant, the size of flowers, and the nutritional properties of both pollen and nectar.
-In 2020 we are making a concerted effort to determine the impacts of each of these factors on bee attraction to canola.
+In 2021 we are making a concerted effort to determine the impacts of each of these factors on bee attraction to canola.